drduh/macOS-Security-and-Privacy-Guide/README.md

 **Gatekeeper** tries to prevent non-notarized applications from running.

 If you try to run an app that isn't notarized, Gatekeeper will give you a warning.
-This can be easily bypassed if you go to **Privacy & Security**, scroll down to the bottom and click **Open** on your app.
+This can be easily bypassed if you go to **Privacy & Security**, scroll down to the bottom and click **Open** on the app.
 Then Gatekeeper will allow you to run it.

 Gatekeeper does not cover all binaries - only applications - so exercise caution when running other file types.